Build log: Digi stilts

 I also bolted high density eva foam pieces to the bottom of the stilts using sliding T-nuts, this makes it softer, less noisy and easier to walk (and doesnt damage floors).

 Some velcro was added to the front and back to easily attach skins for costumes.
+It can be glued or T-nuts to attach.

 These additions are not necessary but may improve comfortability/modularity, you may be able to find some suitable alternatives with other material/repurposed items.